 This report provides grant data sorted by the Fiscal Year, Organization, State, and County Classification.
 Grant award distribution can be further refined by selection of Metropolitan, Non-Metropolitan, or Unknown grouping parameters, using the definitions provided by OMB's county-wide designations.

-This report summarizes grant dollars allocated by CFDA program, OPDIV, and by one or more fiscal years.
+This report summarizes grant dollars allocated by Assistance Listing, OPDIV, and by one or more fiscal years.

 This tabular report ranks the Top-50 Recipients by award dollars by one or multiple fiscal years.